Which GERD ICD-10 Code Do You Bill? Start With One Question

 Esophagitis, unspecified, without bleeding |

-When esophagitis is documented but the provider doesn't name GERD or reflux as the cause.
-Never combine with K21.00, since these are mutually exclusive. |
+Esophagitis documented but the provider doesn't name GERD as the cause.
+Never combine with K21.00, they're mutually exclusive |

 |